 Considerations

-Cost codes are company-wide — they apply to all projects automatically.
-There is no project-specific cost code filtering at the company level.
+Cost codes are company-wide by default — they apply to all projects automatically once added.

-Cost codes must be enabled in the Time Policy for employees to see and select them when clocking in or logging time.
+Cost codes must be enabled in the Time Policy for employees to see and select them when logging time.

 Deleting a cost code does not affect historical records that used it.